 In particular, you should already buy into the idea that parts of your business model are unknown, and the way to figure them out is to do research and experiments out of the building and in the real world with your customers.

-This book is particularly useful for those managing or assisting large numbers of innovation products.
+This book is particularly useful for those managing or assisting in the management of large numbers of innovation products.
 This includes job titles like:

 Chief innovation officer